gordon-matt/KoreCMS/README.md

 ## Intro

-I am a freelancer and Kore is a web framework and CMS for ASP.NET MVC5 that I have been working on for the last few years.
-My customers seem pleased with it and I have decided to make it a public repository now for anyone who might find it useful.
+Kore is both a CMS and just a general purpose MVC5 web framework, built up with various extensions / helper classes.
+This is a project I have been working on for the last few years and I have now decided to make the repository public for anyone who might find it useful.
 I am also currently working on a MUCH improved version for .NET Core, the name of which has been changed to MantleCMS for obvious reasons that Kore on .NET Core sounds a bit confusing.
-I will link to it here once it is ready.
+Mantle uses [Aurelia](https://aurelia.io/) for the "Admin Area" and I will link to it here once I make it public.

 ## Tech